Dor Luzgarten

 2018 - 2026

-Built mobile apps on iOS, Android, and Flutter - both native and cross-platform.
-Worked on consumer apps with real scale, handled architecture decisions, and dealt with App Store and Play Store pipelines.
+I've built mobile apps for iOS, Android, and Flutter - both native and cross-platform.
+I've worked on consumer apps at meaningful scale, made architecture decisions, and handled release processes for the App Store and Play Store.

-- Native iOS with Swift & UIKit / SwiftUI
+- iOS development in Swift with UIKit and SwiftUI

 Backend Development